stuffmattdoes/how-to-code-web/README.md

 # How To Code And Make Web Applications For Absolute Beginners
-### 💸 💸 💸 And How To ACTUALLY Earn Money Doing It 💸 💸 💸
+### 💸 💸 💸 And How To actually EARN MONEY Doing It 💸 💸 💸
 &nbsp;

 ### THIS YOU?: